-Glamorgan's home ground will host four group matches at the ICC Cricket World Cup 2019.
+Glamorgan's home ground will host four group matches at the ICC Men's Cricket World Cup 2019.

 CARDIFF WALES STADIUM